 The smaller building, although also in tough shape, was becoming the subject of speculation for renovation as a housing project.
 Three prominent businessmen, Merwin Rubin, H. Joel Rahn and Jeffrey Sagalyn were trying to put together a proposal using taxpayer funds to renovate the building and redesign it for commercial use as an upscale condo complex.
 Not everyone, however, believed that to be the best use of the building or the site.

 The members of The Covenant felt that what the poverty stricken Winchester Square community needed above all else was jobs.
 They wanted the building to be converted to cheap retail space where young entrepreneurs and small shops could be opened at rents that would help new businesses to blossom and to serve as an economic center for neighborhood revitalization.
-As for the plans to build condominiums, they asked who was going to move into these condos right smack in the middle of Springfield's ghetto?
+As for the plans to build condominiums, they sensibly asked just who was going to move into these condos right smack in the middle of Springfield's ghetto?
 From a purely business viewpoint, the whole concept behind the Indian Motocycle project seemed laughable.
 Furthermore, there was already more than ample housing in the neighborhood - if anything there was too much housing stock, with much of it abandoned.
 It was jobs and economic opportunity that the community needed, and the Indian Motocycle Apartments would provide neither.
 Yet, like so often in Springfield, it was not economics and common sense that would dictate the course of action - it was politics.

 Concern over the political angle is what first brought Mitch Ogulewicz into the controversy.
 Mitch felt it was disgraceful how the Neal Administration had mistreated the clergymen in The Covenant during the audit controversy.
 It was obvious that the good old boys network had repeatedly failed the black community in Springfield, and Mitch was determined that in the future things would be different.
 Ogulewicz felt that both buildings should be razed in order to give the Square a fresh look and to create the widest possible range of opportunities for what the site could be used for.
 He agreed with The Covenant that the whole concept behind the condo complex was ridiculous.
 Who would want to live there?
 Why would any sane investor put their own money into such a sure loser?
 As Mitch tried to find out, he soon discovered that it was difficult to get answers.

 Also acting as an "investor" in the scheme was the Upper State Street Community Development Corporation.
-Sitting on the board of this organization (later called The Mason Square Development Corporation) was none other than Springfield Newspapers publisher David Starr, who it turned out had ties to Indian Motocycle Apartments developer H. Joel Rahn.
+Sitting on the board of this organization (later called The Mason Square Development Corporation) was none other than Springfield Newspapers publisher David Starr, who it turned out also had ties to Indian Motocycle Apartments developer H. Joel Rahn.
 Starr admitted to Valley Advocate reporter Stephanie Kraft that he had solicited Rahn in the past for some of Starr's pet charities.
 Kraft also reported that Rahn was a friend of Arnold Friedman, Starr's second in command at the newspapers, and that Friedman and Rahn had been seen dining together at area restaurants on several occasions.

 Even more intriguing was that Upper State Street Community Development Corporation (a non-profit entity) had a for-profit subsidiary called simply "Upper State Street Indian Motocycle Building."
 Mitch was startled to realize who was the head of the money making operation tied to the project.
 It turned out to be none other than State Representative Ray Jordan, who was the politician representing the Square in the legislature in Boston, which was where most of the money for the project was supposed to originate from in the form of financing from the Massachusetts Housing Finance Agency.